 There’s no use writing pages of great content if search engines cannot crawl and index these pages.
 Therefore, you should start by checking your robots.txt file.
 This file is the first point of call for any web-crawling software when it arrives at your site.
 Your robots.txt file outlines which parts of your website should and should not be crawled.
 It does this by “allowing” or “disallowing” the behavior of certain user agents.

 To find your robot.txt file, simply go to yourwebsite.com/robots.txt

 The robots.txt file is publicly available and can be found by adding /robots.txt to the end of any root domain.
 Here is an example for the Hallam site.

 We can see that Hallam is requesting any URLs starting with /wp-admin (the backend of the website) not to be crawled.
 By indicating where not to allow these user agents, you save bandwidth, server resources, and your crawl budget.
 You also don’t want to have prevented any search engine bots from crawling important parts of your website by accidentally “disallowing” them.
 Because it is the first file a bot sees when crawling your site, it is also best practice to point to your sitemap.

-You can edit and test your robots.txt file in the old Google Search Console.
+You can edit and test your robots.txt file with Google’s robots.txt tester.